beingbing/java-springboot/src/main/java/be/springboot/pp/authentication/info.md

 - but at the level of AF we can customize to create an instance of another type instead of this as well.

 ## AuthenticationManager
+- it maintains a list of `AuthenticationProvider` to iterate on
 - `AuthenticationManager` before calling `AuthenticationProvider` calls `supports()` of `AuthenticationProvider` to check which one out of the list of providers supports the current authentication.
 If all rejects then at the end a default provider is kept which handles the authentication.
 - if all providers fails the authentication, request is failed and return flow is initiated, in this scenario, request never reaches DispatcherServlet.
 - but if `authenticate()` returns null to manager, then it represents that the authentication operation is inconclusive, hence manager will still look for the provider in the list who can conclusively either return true or false.